Hughithey History, Family Crest & Coats of Arms

 Early Notables of the Hughithey family (pre 1700)

-More information is included under the topic Early Hughithey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Hughithey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hughithey family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Hughitheys to arrive on North American shores: George Haworth (c.
 1676-1724), who arrived from Gambleside, Lancashire in 1699; John Haworth, aged 28, settled in New York in 1820; James, John, and Richard Haworth arrived in Philadelphia between 1820 and 1860..